enspiral/handbook/README.md

 The information in this handbook pertains to Enspiral Foundation Limited and the Enspiral network as a whole.
 Many Enspiral ventures and teams will have different processes.

-This should be a living document that many people can contribute to improving and updating.
+This is living document that many people can contribute to improving and updating.

-There are a few specific sections that have more formal processes for changing.
-For example, Enspiral Agreements are changed by a formal decision by the whole network.

 {% include "./contributing.md" %}